writememe/ansible-mel-meetup-2020/README.md

 ### reports/All-Host-Validation-Report.txt

 This file contains a collation of all host compliance reports in a single report.
 This report is intentionally high-level and quite binary.
-The reasoning is that generally everything should pass compliance so there is no point hindering the operator with lines and lines of superflous information.
+The reasoning is that generally everything should pass compliance so there is no point hindering the operator with lines and lines of superfluous information.

 Each host either has passed or failed all it's compliance checks.